Decentralized Sporadic Federated Learning: A Unified Algorithmic Framework with Convergence Guarantees: Related Works

 \section{Related Works}

-Table~\ref{tab:dimensions} summarizes key contributions of our work relative to the most closely related literature in centralized and decentralized FL.
-To the best of our knowledge, our work is the first to consider sporadic SGDs and aggregations simultaneously in the fully decentralized (i.e., serverless) setting.
-The last three columns in the table are properties of our analysis.
-Our analysis provides convergence guarantees for last iterates, as opposed to average iterates over all time, under milder assumptions on data heterogeneity and graph connectivity than existing works, as we will elaborate in Sec.~\ref{sec:convergence}.
-We organize the rest of this section around the two dimensions of sporadicity in DFL which {\tt DSpodFL} integrates.
+Table~\ref{tab:dimensions} summarizes key contributions of our work relative to closely related literature in centralized and decentralized FL.
+To the best of our knowledge, our work is the first to consider sporadic SGDs and aggregations simultaneously, capturing heterogeneous and time-varying resources in the fully decentralized setting.
+Below, we discuss related works along DFL's two key processes.

-\textbf{Sporadic SGDs.} In our paper, sporadicity in local SGDs is modeled through clients using a step size of $0$ at some iterations.
-A similar idea of uncoordinated step sizes emerged in the gradient tracking literature \citep{nedic2017geometrically, xin2019frost, pu2020push}.
-The recent work \citep{wang2022decentralized} is the closest to ours in this regard, focusing on a DGD-like algorithm.
-Nevertheless, the sporadic nature of clients conducting learning operations introduces key modeling challenges for {\tt DSpodFL}.

-Other works in centralized AI/ML \citep{stich2018local, lin2019don, woodworth2020local} and FL \citep{mcmahan2017communication, karimireddy2020scaffold, mishchenko2022proxskip} have proposed algorithms with multiple local updates between consecutive model aggregations.
-However, these works focus on a fixed number of SGDs across clients.
-In this respect, \cite{yang2022anarchic,maranjyan2022gradskip} propose methods in which at each round of training, the number of SGD steps can differ for each client.
-Our focus on the fully decentralized setting introduces the dimension of consensus-based aggregations to our analysis.
+\textbf{Local SGDs.} Several works in centralized FL \citep{li2019communication, lin2019don, karimireddy2020scaffold, woodworth2020local, mishchenko2022proxskip} proposed algorithms with multiple local updates between consecutive model aggregations, assuming fixed number of local SGDs across clients.
+In \cite{maranjyan2022gradskip}, an FL method is proposed where at each round of training, the number of SGD steps differs for each client considering resource heterogeneity.
+However, the varying number of local SGD steps across clients remains fixed throughout the training process.
+To alleviate this issue, Anarchic FL was proposed \cite{yang2022anarchic}; similar to our notion of sporadicity, each client chooses when to conduct computations/communications freely on its own throughout the training process, generalizing all prior work discussed above.
+Compared to these works in centralized FL, we focus on sporadicity in the decentralized setting.
+This introduces new challenges to our analysis, including dealing with multiple client aggregators and the consensus process among the clients.

-A few recent works have also considered decentralized counterparts of fixed local SGD methods \citep{nguyen2022performance, liu2023decentralized, sun2022decentralized}.
-Again, our focus is on the sporadic case, to understand the consequences of enabling each client to choose its own number of local updates.
-This is perhaps the most practical case in a fully decentralized scenario, where it is unclear how to globally coordinate client behavior.
-Moreover, {\tt DSpodFL} subsumes decentralized fixed local SGD methods as a special case.